ÍÑ¿ã°É

 Head

-Rick Cross joined Reddam in 2021 from Bedales where he held three deputy head roles; before that he was a history and politics teacher at Alleyn’s and The Perse.
-An ultra-marathon runner, Mr Cross has boundless energy and has already redesigned the school’s senior leadership team to create more bandwidth for pastoral care and boosted pupil numbers, which are up from 650 to 800 – he’s aiming for 1,000 across all age groups from six months to 18.
+Rick Cross joined Reddam in 2021 from Bedales where he held three deputy head roles; before that he was a history and politics teacher at Alleyn’s and assistant head and director of digital learning at The Perse.
+An ultra-marathon runner, Mr Cross has boundless energy and has already achieved a lot during his five years here, redesigning the school’s senior leadership team to create more bandwidth for pastoral care, boosting pupil numbers across all age groups from six months to 18 and introducing an AI curriculum from reception upwards.
+What he’s most proud of, though, is the phenomenal value-added that has seen pupils achieving on average more than one grade improvement in every subject.

 Admissions